pulpgrinder/Fronkensteen/bales-src/app/markup-doc.md

 ### Embedded Scheme code

-You may insert a Scheme expression directly in your markup and it will be replaced at display time with the result of evaluating it.
+You may insert a Scheme expression directly in your markup and it will be replaced at display time with the result of evaluating it (in string format).

 ``` markdown